Table of contents

 Storage areas with metal shelving

-For optimal guest experience and system reliability, we recommend installing one gateway per four guest rooms as a maximum coverage ratio.
-In buildings with challenging construction materials or layouts, this ratio should be reduced further to ensure consistent connectivity and minimize potential service disruptions.
+In buildings with challenging construction materials or layouts, reduce this ratio further to maintain stable connectivity and minimize service disruption.